 The rivers flowing into Lake Erie carry nutrients such as phosphorus that can lead to nuisance and harmful algal blooms in its western basin, and hypoxic (low oxygen levels) conditions in its central basin.
-Despite nutrient management efforts, algal blooms and hypoxia that impact fishing, swimming, tourism, and drinking water systems have become more extensive in recent years.
-The sources contributing to the Detroit River's nutrient loads are somewhat uncertain due to limited data and lack of attention to its watersheds, and this uncertainty has complicated efforts to develop a regional strategy for reducing nutrient inputs.
+Despite nutrient management efforts, algal blooms that impact fishing, swimming, tourism and drinking water systems have become larger and more frequent in recent years.
+The Detroit River's contribution of phosphorus to Lake Erie is somewhat uncertain due to limited data and lack of attention to its watersheds, and this uncertainty has complicated efforts to develop a regional strategy for reducing nutrient inputs.